ashleynolan/dg-blog/src/templates/pages/blog/20160101-interviewing.md

 {{#markdown}}

-Interviewing for the first time in over 3 years was tough – the best jobs are looking for the best devs and the interview process is pretty rigourous.
+One of my [former bosses](https://twitter.com/TheG) once told me that even if you aren’t actively looking for a job, it’s a good idea to go to a job interview once in a while to keep yourself sharp.

-One of my former bosses used to tell me that even when you’re not looking for a job, you should go to an interview once in a while, and I can see why now
+Having recently changed job myself, I can now see what he meant.
+Interviewing for the first time in over 3 years was tough; the best jobs are – pretty obviously – looking for the best devs and the interview process can be very rigourous.

 {{/markdown}}